michaelmalick/michaelmalick.github.io/cv/index.md

     salmon marine survival in Southeast Alaska ([PDF][UAF:Msc])

 2002-06
 :   *B.Sc.
-Mansfield University*, Mansfield, PA, GPA: 3.95
+Mansfield University, summa cum laude*, Mansfield, PA
 <br>
     *Senior Thesis:* The influence of climatological factors on the migration timing of sockeye salmon into freshwater